 The boom of the Internet and the conversion of business practices to the online world has meant an increase in digital marketing jobs.
-Of course, as with the case with an new, exciting and booming industry, there are more and more individuals looking to break into it.
+Of course, as with the case of an exciting, booming industry, more and more individuals are looking to break into it.
 We understand it is tough enough in this day and age to get a job in any field, let alone one specifically tailored to the digital field.

 Get that Experience Under Your Belt.

 They say p’s get degrees, but degrees don’t guarantee jobs.
-In this day and age, experience is key; so get it anyway and anywhere you can.
+In this day and age, experience is critical, so get it anyway and anywhere you can.

-Ask online marketing companies and businesses for some work experience, pro-bono work or if you’re lucky, a cadetship.
-Make sure you are gaining valuable experience in the actual field – not just getting your boss a coffee.
-Work hard, gain the experience, learn what your future job and career might entail and add it to your resume (your online resume – but more on that below).
+Ask online marketing companies and businesses for some work experience, pro-bono work, or, if you’re lucky, a cadetship.
+Ensure you gain valuable experience in the field – not just getting your boss a coffee.
+Work hard, gain experience, learn what your future job and career might entail, and add it to your resume (your online resume – but more on that below).
 When you finally get called into that job interview, you will have something concrete to show for your years of hard work.

 Get that Experience Yourself.

 Starting up a blog or a website with a portfolio only costs a handful of dollars and a few hours of commitment per week.

 Your blog might not be that good, or your website might fail miserably, but in the long run, it pays off and puts you ahead of the chasing pack.
 Why?
 It shows initiative, commitment to building something from the ground up, and, more importantly, the desire to market yourself, your idea, and your beliefs.